khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

 1. Open the [browser developer network panel](#check-browser-network-panel) and identify slow requests.
 1. [Use Jaeger](#collect-a-jaeger-trace) to drill down into slow requests and understand which components of the request are slow.
-Remember that many Sourcegraph API requests identify the Jaeger trace ID in the `x-trace` HTTP response header, which makes it easy to look up the trace corresponding to a particular request.
+Remember that many Khulnasoft API requests identify the Jaeger trace ID in the `x-trace` HTTP response header, which makes it easy to look up the trace corresponding to a particular request.
    1. If Jaeger is unavailable or unreliable, you can collect trace data from [the Go net/trace endpoint](#examine-go-net-trace).
-1. Copy the [Sourcegraph configuration](#copy-configuration) to the error report.
+1. Copy the [Khulnasoft configuration](#copy-configuration) to the error report.

 #### Scenario: the issue is performance-related and there is NOT a consistent reproduction